EasyCorp/EasyAdminBundle/doc/book/configuration-reference.rst

 .. caution::

-    The ``light`` color scheme is deprecated since 1.x version and it will be removed in EasyAdmin 2.0.
-Always use ``dark`` as the value of this option.
+    The ``color_scheme`` option is deprecated since 1.x version and it will be removed in EasyAdmin 2.0.

 It defines the colors used in the backend design.
 If you find the default ``dark`` color scheme too dark, try the ``light`` color scheme.
 Example: